haoxsia/haoxsia.github.io/_pages/Home.md

 ---
 permalink: /
-title: "About me"
+title: "Home"
-excerpt: "About me"
+excerpt: "Home"
 author_profile: true
 redirect_from:
-  - /about/
+  - /Home/
-  - /about.html
+  - /Home.html
 ---

 Hi!
 This is Hao Xu, working on optomechanics research at the Institute of Electronics, Microelectronics and Nanotechnology (IEMN), CNRS.
 Prior to joining in CNRS-IEMN in 2020, I completed my Master in Electronics at Xi'an Jiaotong  University, China.